rimunroe/pipeline/README.md

 `createAction(name, packagerFunction)`

-The packager function converts the arugments passed into the action into an payload object that will be passed into the stores.
+The packager function converts the arguments passed into the action into an payload object that will be passed into the stores.

 ```coffee
 App.createAction 'someAction', (foo, bar) -> foo:foo, bar:bar
 ```

-The packager can do simple syntatic validation on the arguments, but any symantic or domain logic should live with the subscribed stores.
+The packager can do simple syntatic validation on the arguments, but any semantic or domain logic should live with the subscribed stores.
 If an action packager doesn't return an object, then the action will not be passed to the stores.

 ```coffee
 App.createAction 'someAction', (foo, bar) ->